Categories

 The special effects make this almost worth the effort, but all in all this entry is rather forgettable.

-I wish they'd continued the (originally planned) John Connor trilogy started with Terminator: Salvation, still a very undervalued entry into the franchise.
+I wish they'd continued the (originally planned) John Connor trilogy started with Terminator: Salvation, still a very undervalued entry into the franchise.'no passion nor excitement here, despite all the notes and musicians' ~ Falkirkbairn -

 I like Emilia Clarke for many reasons, especially after the first episode of Game of Thrones, but her acting is not one of them.
 She's terrible.
 She's bad enough as a "bad ass" in Thrones, but Sarah Conner?
 Good grief.